Vendiel/daresay-a11y/posts/hint-text.md

 ---
 id: hint-text
-title: Give instructions (hint text) for controls that require specific format or rules
+title: Controls that require specific format or rules shall have a hint text
 tags:
   - Forms
   - Controls